liesnikov/extensible-elaborator/paper/main.md

 In this case, this amounts to checking that the constraint given is indeed an `EqualityConstraint` and that the two terms given to it are syntactically equal.
 Then we define the solver itself.
 Which in this case doesn't have to do anything except mark the constraint as solved, since we assume it only fires once it's been cleared to do so by the handler.
+The reason for this separation between a decision procedure and execution of it is to ensure separation between effectful and costly solving and cheap decision-making that should require only read-access to the state. \todo{make the types adhere to this paradigm}
 Finally, we register the solver by declaring it using a plugin interface.
 This plugin symbol will be picked up by the linker and registered at the runtime.